-If you’re applying to multiple jobs, it’s probable that you’ll find that a particular example fits one job better than another.
+If you’re applying to multiple jobs, you’ll probably discover one (or several) examples fit one position better than another.

-For example, if our example candidate was applying to a slightly different role, say as a conference interpreter, she might instead use this bullet:
+For instance, if our language candidate was applying for a slightly different role, like a conference interpreter, she might instead use this bullet: